jade211/Digital-Atlas/functional_spec/functional_spec.md

 - **Statistical Data displayed:** Once a user has chosen an area, they will be redirected to that area's individual page detailing the area statistics.
 Statistics such as the average price of a home, education opportunities, traffic, amenities, attractions and crime rate of the locality will be found here.
 This information will be laid out in a user friendly way as the main aspect of the page is to provide information to a large target audience.

 - **Commenting/User Feedback Section:** Allows the user to comment on the specific area.
 This also allows users to view other comments made by other users about this area.
-Users also have the opportunity to respond to other user comments by clicking into the comment and clicking rh reply button.This comment section has a dual purpose, both doubling as a space where users can pose queries to residence in the area, and can also be used by residents in the area to get to know their neighbours / discuss local events or issues
+Users also have the opportunity to respond to other user comments by clicking into the comment and clicking the reply button.This comment section has a dual purpose, both doubling as a space where users can pose queries to residence in the area, and can also be used by residents in the area to get to know their neighbours / discuss local events or issues

 - **Email Submission Box:** An open communication between users and website maintenance.
 Users can provide issues about the website or any feedback / data they would like added to the website.